bairblog/bairblog.github.io/_posts/2018-08-30-dexterous-manip.md

 sensing and actuation.
 Deep reinforcement learning offers the promise of automating complex control tasks even with cheap hardware, but many applications of deep RL use huge amounts of simulated data, making them expensive to deploy in terms of both cost and engineering effort.
-Humans can learn motor skills efficiently, without a simulator and without the computational power of a data center.
+Humans can learn motor skills efficiently, without a simulator and millions of simulations.

 We will first show that deep RL can in fact be used to learn complex manipulation behaviors by training directly in the real world, with modest